alu111222333/JSONtemplate/README.md

 * translateObject(Object,["ke1","key2"..])
     ```
     Translate all strings in object with keys (optional).
     If you need to translate response from server.
     Templates are translated automatically.

     ```

 * serializeHtmlForm(JQuery_object)
     ```
-    extend $(??).serializeArray() with unchecked checkboxes and arrays.
+    extention for $(??).serializeArray() with unchecked checkboxes and arrays.
     You can use $(??).serializeHtmlForm()

     ```